Icenium/icenium-cli/README.md

 ```

 On the device, in the running app, tap and hold with three fingers until the download pop-up appears.
 After the download completes, the app refreshes automatically.

+<a name="modify-the-application-package"><b>8.
+Modify the application package with .abignore</b></a>

+When you develop apps with the Telerik AppBuilder Command-Line Interface (AppBuilder CLI), you can choose which files to exclude from your application package.
+To set exclude and include rules, you can create and manage an `.abignore` file in the root of your project.

+For more information about creating and maintaining your `.abignore` file, see [this manual](ABIGNORE.md).

 <a name="help"><b>7.
 List the available commands</b></a>